Stoke-on-Trent: Higher education

 There are four further and higher education institutions in the local area, the two further education colleges being City of Stoke-on-Trent Sixth Form College and Stoke-on-Trent College.
-Formerly of Fenton, now located in a newly built structure on Leek Road, the Sixth Form college provides A Level teaching for around 1,800 students.
-Stoke-on-Trent College is much larger and less specialised, offering apprenticeships and adult education, and has a main campus (Cauldon Campus) in Shelton, and a secondary campus in Burslem.
+Formerly of Fenton, now located in a newly built structure on Leek Road, the Sixth Form College provides A Level teaching for around 1,800 students.
+Stoke-on-Trent College is much larger and less specialised, offering apprenticeships and adult education; it has a main campus (Cauldon Campus) in Shelton and a secondary campus in Burslem.

-The city is also home to Staffordshire University (formerly North Staffordshire Polytechnic), with its main site in Shelton, near Stoke-on-Trent railway station.
+The city is home to University of Staffordshire, formerly North Staffordshire Polytechnic, with its main site in Shelton, near Stoke-on-Trent railway station.
 It gained its university status in 1992 as one of the post-1992 universities.
 Keele University School of Medicine uses facilities at the Royal Stoke University Hospital in Hartshill.
-Keele University itself was founded as the University College of North Staffordshire in 1949 with major involvement by Stoke-on-Trent City Council, and is located in the nearby village of Keele.
+Keele University was founded as the University College of North Staffordshire in 1949 with major involvement by Stoke-on-Trent City Council.
+It is located in the nearby village of Keele.

 Secondary education

 The city currently has 15 secondary schools: Sir Thomas Boughey Academy, Birches Head Academy, Co-op Academy Stoke-on-Trent, Discovery Academy, Excel Academy, Haywood Academy, Ormiston Horizon Academy, Ormiston Sir Stanley Matthews Academy, St Joseph's College, St Margaret Ward Catholic Academy, Ormiston Meridian Academy, St Peter's Academy, St Thomas More Catholic Academy, Stoke Studio College (with sites in Longton and Burslem), Thistley Hough Academy and Trentham High School.

-A major re-structure of Stoke-on-Trent's high school system was proposed in 2007.
+A major restructure of Stoke-on-Trent's high school system was proposed in 2007.
 As part of these plans several established secondary schools closed or merged including Longton High School (closed 2010), Mitchell High and Edensor High (merged to form The Discovery Academy), St Peter's CE High School and Berry Hill High (merged to form St Peter's Academy).

 Potters' Holidays

-One of the legacies of the pottery industry was Stoke's own version of the wakes week.
+One of the legacies of the pottery industry was Stoke's version of the wakes week.
 Although better known in industrial Lancashire, the Stoke week is known locally as the Potters' Holidays or Potters' Fortnight and occurred the last week in June, the first week in July and another week in August.
-This gave what appeared to be strange school holidays—with the summer term having a two-week break at the end of June, then children returning to school for three weeks before taking a five-week summer holiday.
+This gave what appeared to be strange school holidays, with the summer term having a two-week break at the end of June, then children returning to school for three weeks before taking a five-week summer holiday.
 This observance has disappeared from the local schools, due to decreased emphasis on traditional industries.